elissa03/youtube_clone/README.md

 # youtube_clone

-Youtube clone using Node.js, Express.js, MongoDB
-Users can upload videos and watch videos (thumbnail, title and description)
+Responsive Youtube clone using Node.js, Express.js, MongoDB Users can upload videos and watch videos (thumbnail, title and description)

 Used basic HTML and CSS for the design and JavaScript for the functionality of the burger menu.